vraus/mysh/README.md

 ## How to Use

-> How to read the versions name: V-X.Y.Z
->
-> + X: This indicates the major version.
-It is incremented for significant changes that may introduce backward-incompatible features.
-> + Y: This is the minor version.
-It is typically incremented for smaller, backward-compatible changes or feature additions.
-> + Z: This represents the patch version.
-It is used for bug fixes or small improvements that are backward-compatible.
-In our case this will always be the date of the first commit of the patch version.

-### V-0.1.111023

 In order to use the `MySH` at the current state, you only have to run the following command.

 ```bash